 To have your document notarized at a U.S. Consulate, you must follow the procedures detailed below.

-- Notary Services are available at the Consulate General in Auckland each Thursday afternoon between 1 and 2pm – no appointment required.
+- Notary Services are available at the Consulate General in Auckland each Wednesday morning between 11 and 12 – no appointment required.

 - Be aware of the current fee for notary services.